 SUGGESTED READING: Is Turkey an Arab Country?

 In the early years of the Ottoman Empire, there was no alcohol ban.
-It was common for Sultans to drink alcohol even though they carry the title “Caliph.”
+It was common for Sultans to drink alcohol even though they carried the title “Caliph.”

-HISTORIC FACT As the Pope holds the authority to lead the Catholic world.
-Turkish Sultans had the title Caliph, which means they were the spirutual head of Islam.
+As the Pope holds the authority to lead the Catholic world.
+Turkish Sultans had the title Caliph, which means they were the spiritual head of Islam.

 Turkish sultans inherited the title of Caliph after they conquered Egypt in 1517.